FernandoBRdgz/datasciencecoursera/007 Regression Models/Quiz/Week2_Quiz.md

 Answer: The estimated expected change in mpg per 1,000 lb increase in weight.

-1. Consider again the mtcars data set and a linear regression model with mpg as predicted by weight (1,000 lbs).
+**5. Consider again the mtcars data set and a linear regression model
+    with mpg as predicted by weight (1,000 lbs).
 A new car is coming weighing 3000 pounds.
 Construct a 95% prediction interval for its mpg.
-What is the upper endpoint?
+What is the upper endpoint?**

 -   -5.77